Tag: baking

 • Dot with butter.

 • Roll out the top crust and place it over the filling.
-Trim, crimp edges, flute edges, and cut vents (or make a lattice if you prefer).

-• Bake at 425°F for 15 minutes, then reduce heat to 350°F and bake for 35–40 minutes longer, until crust is golden and filling bubbles.
+• Bake for 35–40 minutes longer, until the crust is golden and the filling starts to bubbles.

-4. Cool and serve:
+• Cool and serve:

-Peach Pie History Cassia County Idaho
+Peach Pie History, Cassia County, Idaho

-My family history is about pie for dessert or to stretch the budget in hard times.
+My family history is all about pie for dessert or to stretch the family budget in hard times.
 Selling pies at local general stores.
 They relied heavily on seasonal fruit and home preservation.
 Peaches were often home-canned or root-cellared.
 Eileen’s peach pie was baked by feel and familiarity.

 📝 Notes from Cassia Tradition: